 How To Make Sous Vide Pork Tenderloin

-Enjoy juicy pork tenderloin packed with flavors from fresh herbs.
-This sous vide recipe is perfect for a fancy and healthy dinner!
+Enjoy juicy sous vide pork tenderloin packed with flavors from fresh herbs seared to perfection.
+This recipe is perfect for a fancy dinner!

-Setup your sous vide according to the manufacturer’s instructions.
-Preheat the sous vide to 130 degrees F for medium rare, 139 degrees F for medium, or 160 degrees F for well done.
+Set up your sous vide according to the manufacturer’s instructions.
+Preheat the sous vide to 139 degrees F.

 Season the pork with kosher salt and black pepper generously on all sides.

-Place the pork in a vacuum-seal or ziplock bag together with the herbs, ½ of the minced garlic, and ½ of the sliced shallots.
+Place the pork in a vacuum-seal or ziplock bag together with the herbs, and half of the minced garlic and sliced shallots.
 Seal the bag using a vacuum sealer.

-Submerge the bag into the water bath.
-Cook for at least 45 minutes to 4 hours.
+Submerge the bag into the water bath and cook for 1½ hours.

-Heat canola oil over high heat, add the pork, and cook for about 2 minutes, turning occasionally until most sides are well-browned.
+On a large heavy skillet, sear the tenderloin on high heat with oil for about 2 minutes, turning occasionally until most sides are well-browned.

-Add the butter, the remaining garlic and shallots, and your preferred herbs over the pork and continue cooking for about 45 seconds longer.
+Add the butter with garlic, shallots, and rosemary.
+Spoon the melted butter over the pork and continue cooking for about 45 seconds.

 - Cholesterol: 147mg